-Grants towards capital expenditure have to be recognised initially in SDOPS, and are then transferred in the MIRS to the capital adjustment account or the capital grants unapplied reserve if the related expenditure has not been incurred.
+Grants towards capital expenditure have to be recognised initially in SDOPS and are then transferred in the MIRS to the capital adjustment account, or the capital grants unapplied reserve if the related expenditure has not been incurred.
 They therefore have no impact on the level of revenue expenditure met by council tax and business ratepayers.

-Where grant funding has been received, judgement has been made as to whether any conditions associated with the receipt of that grant have been met or not. £11.0m of grants with unmet conditions have been included within creditors.
-This includes £6.5m of s31 grant for 2020/21 received in March 2020.
+Where grant funding has been received, judgement has been made as to whether any conditions associated with the receipt of that grant have been met or not. £10.3m of grants with unmet conditions have been included within creditors.
 Government grants have been recognised in SDOPS as shown above where conditions have been met with any unspent grant monies being appropriated into reserves.